-(a) Any party may request dismissal of all or part of an appeal by motion pursuant to HER 3.17.
+(b) Any party may request dismissal of all or part of an appeal by motion pursuant to HER 3.17.

-(b) When the issuing Department withdraws the decision or action being appealed, the appeal becomes moot and shall be dismissed.
+(c) When the issuing Department withdraws the decision or action being appealed, the appeal becomes moot and shall be dismissed.